-How does it affect your leadership, more specifically you’re serving the needs of others, when your behavior is broadcast to those with whom you interact?
+How does it affect your leadership?
+More specifically, you’re serving the needs of others when your behavior is broadcast to those with whom you interact.

-The majority of discussions about Servant Leadership center around listening, empathy, emotional intelligence, character, leading with moral authority, and putting other people first in a leader’s practices.
+Most discussions about Servant Leadership center around listening, empathy, emotional intelligence, character, leading with moral authority, and putting other people first in a leader’s practices.

 Equally important is the characteristic of courage — the courage to stand like a rampart against unethical behaviors.
 Resisting pressures of high profits at the expense of employee needs and growth requires immense courage and leadership.